chsh2/nijiGPen/README.md

 ## Requirements

-Blender 3.x
+Blender 3.x (3.3 for full features)

 (At the current stage, the add-on focuses on stable verions only.
 It is not guaranteed that all functions can work normally in alpha or beta verions of Blender.)

 ## Installation

-This add-on requires additional Python packages ([Pyclipper](https://pypi.org/project/pyclipper/)).
+Different from most add-ons, NijiGPen heavily relies on third-party Python packages.
 Therefore, the installation process has an extra step.

 1. Download the archive file from the Release page.

 2. In Blender, open [Edit]->[Preferences]->[Add-ons] and click the Install button to load the archive.

-3. Enable the NijiGPen add-on, and click "Install Dependencies".
-This step requires the Internet connection.
+3. **Enable the NijiGPen add-on, and a new panel "Dependency Management" will appear.
+Click "Refresh" to check if packages are installed, and click "Install" button for those missing.
+This step requires the Internet connection.**

-Note: The third step enables pip and installs Python packages.
-It executes the following commands:
+Alternatively, the depedencies can also be installed manually.
+You can open a terminal in Blender's Python directory (e.g., `blender/3.xx/python/bin`) and execute the following commands:
 ```
 python -m ensurepip --upgrade
-python -m pip install pyclipper
+python -m pip install pyclipper triangle scikit-image
 ```
-If this step stucks or fails, you can open a terminal in Blender's Python directory (e.g., `blender/3.xx/python/bin`) and execute the commands above manually.

 ## Upgrade
-**Blender Upgrade:** After upgrading Blender to a new version, the Installation Step 3 (Install Dependencies) should be executed again.
+**Blender Upgrade:** After upgrading Blender to a new version, the Installation Step 3 (Dependency Management) should be executed again.

 **Add-on Upgrade:** If you want to replace the installed add-on with a newer version, it is recommended to remove the old version first and perform each installation step again.